GJ 1252 b: A 1.2 $R_{\oplus}$ planet transiting an M3-dwarf at 20.4 pc: Observations and data analysis

 In our analysis we assumed the contribution from other stars to the total flux in the photometric aperture was 2.2\% of the flux of \target, as reported in the TIC.
 While we did not assume an uncertainty on that parameter, it is three times smaller than the uncertainty on the measured transit depth.

-We tested our results for the fitted parameters by applying several variants of our model fitting, including: \begin{itemize} \item Fixing the limb darkening parameters to theoretical values of $q_1 = 0.36$ and $q_2 = 0.15$, based on \cite{claret17}. \item Using Gaussian priors on $q_1$ and $q_2$ centered on the values above and with 0.1 standard deviation. \item Fixing $q_1$ to 0.36 and allowing $q_2$ to vary freely with a uniform prior. \item Repeating the analysis without GP, including the variants above. \end{itemize} All variants of the original analysis resulted in fully consistent results for the fitted parameters at the \sig{0.2} level.
+We tested our results for the fitted parameters by applying several variants of our model fitting, including: \begin{itemize} \item Fixing the limb darkening parameters to theoretical values of $q_1 = 0.36$ and $q_2 = 0.15$, based on \cite{claret17}. \item Using Gaussian priors on $q_1$ and $q_2$ centered on the values above and with 0.1 standard deviation.
+This approach is used as an intermediate approach between fixing the limb-darkening coefficients to theoretical values and allowing them to vary freely with a uniform prior.
+The value of 0.1 for the standard deviation was chosen somewhat arbitrarily. \item Fixing $q_1$ to 0.36 and allowing $q_2$ to vary freely with a uniform prior. \item Repeating the analysis without GP, including the variants above. \end{itemize} All variants of the original analysis resulted in fully consistent results for the fitted parameters at the \sig{0.2} level.

 In a subsequent analysis we refined the ephemeris by simultaneously fitting \tess\ and ground-based light curves (described below in \secr{phot}).
 This was done while fitting only for $P$ and $T_0$ and using Gaussian priors on the rest of the parameters following their fitted values as derived when fitting only the \tess\ data.
 Those refined $P$ and $T_0$ values are listed in \tabr{params}.